Mastodon "Day One" Guide

 What is Mastodon?

-Essentially, it’s “like Twitter, but distributed”.
-Like Twitter, content is public by default, open to the world, and you can read such anyone’s public content without signing up to anything.
+Essentially, it’s “like Twitter (or rather, like it was before its technical and social suicide), but distributed”.
+Content is public by default, open to the world, and you can read such anyone’s public content without signing up to anything.

 The differences are that it’s non-commercial, and distributed (or “federated”).
 What does that mean?